temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ### Logs

-If a service has gone down, your history logs will be able to point to the culprit.
+If a service has gone down, your history logs might be able to point to the culprit.

+If the system has an issue sending or receiving from a service, your logs will be able to tell which service is having trouble.

+[One user](https://community.temporal.io/t/context-deadline-exceeded-when-trying-to-start-workflow-v1-7-1/4249) received the error while trying to start their Workflow.
+The Temporal Worker failed to connect to the frontend service.

+Looking deeper into the problem revealed that HTTP requests were being fulfilled, but weren't registered at any point in their progress on Temporal Web.

 ### Logic

 If a Workflow repeatedly fails to execute, the problem could lie in the code itself.

+`DeadlineExceeded` may be thrown if connections are closed too soon.
+[In the case of one user](https://community.temporal.io/t/how-to-best-handle-mysterious-context-deadline-exceeded-502-errors/2689/3), the Temporal Server was closing connections as they expired.

+This behavior is expected, but can be detrimental if there isn't enough time to complete requests.
+By extending the deadlines, the user was able to solve the problem.

 ### Latency

 If an issue cannot be found in the logs or with the Workflow itself, there may be a problem with the network connection.
-More specifically, the network may be busier than normal, or else be dealing with some kind of high latency.
+More specifically, the network may have latency problems.

+Unusually high latency can prevent requests from completing on time.
+This can affect many areas of the Server at once.

+As [this user](https://community.temporal.io/t/context-deadline-exceeded-issue/5310) noted, `DeadlineExceeded` was returned while scheduling the Workflow.
+The history logs indicated possible database issues, but their metrics revealed latency issues across the Server.

+After seeing the Workflow fail consistently, a new SQL instance was deployed and restarted.
+The workflow executed without another issue.

+If you experience widespread occurrences of the `DeadlineExceeded` error, make sure your server metrics are enabled.
+Check persistence and visibility latencies for high values, along with resources exhausted.

 ---

-### Downed services

-- summary
-- user cases
-- solutions

-[One user](https://community.temporal.io/t/context-deadline-exceeded-when-trying-to-start-workflow-v1-7-1/4249) received the error while trying to start their Workflow.
-The Temporal Worker failed to connect to the frontend service, and appeared to be blocking Workflow Execution.
-Looking deeper into the problem revealed that HTTP requests were being fulfilled, but weren't registered at any point in their progress on Temporal Web.

 ### Workflow logic issues

 - summary
 - user cases
 - solution

-`DeadlineExceeded` may be thrown if connections are closed too soon.
-[In the case of one user](https://community.temporal.io/t/how-to-best-handle-mysterious-context-deadline-exceeded-502-errors/2689/3), the Temporal Server was closing connections as they expired.
-This behavior is expected, but can be detrimental if there isn't enough time to complete requests.

 [Another user](https://community.temporal.io/t/unable-to-execute-workflow-context-deadline-exceeded-after-setting-up-mtls/3124) ran into the same error while setting up mTLS.
 Like before, the frontend could not be reached by the system's Workers.